redeclipse/community/Iceflower/textures/hud/RE-hud-healthbg+health-ReadMe.txt

 RE-hud-healthbg+health-export.svg
 -Just both healthbg and health bar in one data.

-The export data are edited to export them easily.
+The export data are edited for export them easily to a usefull RE style.